Roger Falconer: Career and research

-Falconer is currently Emeritus Professor of Water and Environmental Engineering (since 2018), at Cardiff University, and Chair Professor (since 2019) at Hohai University and the Yangtze Institute for Conservation and Development, in Nanjing, China.
-He was previously: Professor of Water Management and Founding Director of the Hydro-environmental Research Centre, at Cardiff University (1997-2018); Professor of Water Engineering (1987–97) and Head of the Department of Civil Engineering (1993–97) at the University of Bradford; and Lecturer in Civil Engineering (1977–86) at the University of Birmingham.
-He was President of the International Association for Hydro-Environment Engineering and Research (IAHR) from 2011-15.
-Falconer’s research has primarily focused on modelling hydrodynamic, water quality and sediment transport processes in river, estuarine and coastal waters and his computational models have been used in over 100 hydro-environmental impact assessment studies world-wide.
-His DIVAST model for predicting peak water levels and inundation extent in floods provides one of the engines for the widely used commercial 2-D model Flood Modeller, now being further developed and applied by Jacobs Engineering Group.
-Falconer has given over 40 keynote presentations at international conferences and over 560 talks to public meetings and universities in 30 countries.
-He also regularly participates in TV and press interviews on topics such as: global water security, water quality, water transfer, flood risk tidal energy, Ukraine dam collapse.
+Falconer currently serves as Emeritus Professor of Water & Environmental Engineering (since 2019), at Cardiff University, and Chair Professor (since 2019) at Hohai University China.
+Since leaving full-time academia, Falconer has worked as an independent consultant on water and environmental management projects, and is involved in the West Somerset Lagoon tidal energy project.
+He was previously Professor of Water Management and founding director of the Hydro-environmental Research Centre (1997-2018) at Cardiff University, Professor of Environmental Hydraulics (1987–97) and Head of the Department of Civil and Environmental Engineering (1993–97) at the University of Bradford, and Lecturer in Hydraulic Engineering (1977–86) at the University of Birmingham.
+He was president of the International Association for Hydro-Environment Engineering and Research (2011-15).

+Falconer’s research and application has primarily focused on modelling hydrodynamic, water quality and sediment transport processes in rivers, estuariies and coastal basins and his computational models have been used in hydro-environmental impact assessment studies in a number of countries.
+His DIVAST model forms part of the two-dimensional modelling suite incorporated within Flood Modeller, a software package owned by Jacobs Solutions.
+Falconer's more recent research on flood risk at Cardiff University, undertaken in collaboration with colleagues at Wuhan University, has been on the stability of vehices and people in floods, with the corresponding equations for hazard risk being used in many flood risk management and planning studies.

+Falconer has been involved in a number of global water security and water transfer projects, including: the Royal Academy of Engineering Global Water Security project, and the proposal to transfer water from Wales to southeast England.
+Falconer also advises the non-profit organisation Global Empowers on water access and security initiatives across southern Africa.
+By 2045 Global Empowers 'aims to transform 10 million lives across Africa through community-owned systems that ensure clean water access, promote community empowerment, and foster sustainable development to restore dignity, build resilience, and inspire lasting progress'.

-Falconer has been a member of a number of key committees in the UK and internationally, such as: Co-Chair of the International Group of Experts in the International Tribunal for the Law of the Sea Case concerning Land Reclamation by Singapore in and around the Straits of Johor (Malaysia v.
-Singapore, 2003), Member of the Trustee Board of the Chartered Institution of Water and Environmental Management (2016-20), Member and Coastal Lead of the Yorkshire Region Flood and Coastal Committee (2019-date), Member of the Welsh Government Hinkley Point C Stakeholder Reference Group (2020–date), and Member of the Independent Expert Group for the London Flood Review (2021-22).
+Falconer has given over 600 invited lectures and keynote presentations, and has participated in media interviews on topics including: global water security, water quality, flood risk, tidal energy, and dam failure.
+He has also served on a number of key committees in the UK and internationally, such as: co-chair of the International Group of Experts in the International Tribunal for the Law of the Sea Case concerning a Land Reclamation dispute in and around the Straits of Johor (Malaysia v.
+Singapore, 2003), member of the Trustee Board of the Chartered Institution of Water and Environmental Management (2016-20), independent member of the Yorkshire Region Flood and Coastal Committee (2019-date), member of the Welsh Government Hinkley Point C Stakeholder Reference Group (2020–24), and member of the Independent Expert Group for the London Flood Review (2021-22).